chen42/presentations/antiviral.md

 ### [Entecavir](https://www-clinicalkey-com.ezproxy.uthsc.edu/#!/content/drug_monograph/6-s2.0-3427) (Baraclude)

+* Mechanism of action
 	* Nucleoside analog of guanosine
 	* Inhibits all 3 activities of HBV polymerase
 		* Base priming
 		* Reverse transcription
 		* DNA synthesis of positive strand
+* Indication
+	* Effective in treatment naive HBV patients
-* Equally active against <span id="drug"> lamivudine</span> -resistant HBV
+	* Equally active against <span id="drug"> lamivudine</span>-resistant HBV
-	* May have slightly higher barrier to resistance than <span id="drug"> lamivudine </span>
-* Not clinically relevant against HIV
+	* Weak activity against HIV but not clinically relevant

 ---

 ### Entecavir

+* ADME
 	* Oral bioavailability is 100%
 		* Tablets and liquid form are interchangeable
 		* Absorption is affected by food (decreased <40%)
 			* Take on empty stomach (2 hrs before or 2 hrs after meal)
 	* Not metabolized - not substrate for CYP450
 		* No dosage alteration for hepatic impairment
 	* Excreted by kidneys (both glomerular filtration and tubular secretion)
-	* With CrCl<50 ml/min, dose should be modified
+		* With CrCl < 50 ml/min, dose should be modified
 		* Co-administration with other drugs that reduce renal function, may increase conc of <span id="drug"> entecavir </span> or other drug

 ---
 ### Entecavir

 * Adverse effects
 	* Generally well tolerated
-	* Elevation of hepatic enzymes may occur
 	* HBV exacerbation upon discontinuation of treatment
+	* Elevation of hepatic enzymes may occur, lactic acidosis
 		* Monitor hepatic function for several months and re-initiate therapy if warranted
-	* Lactic acidosis with hepatic steatosis due to mitochondrial toxicity (less common than for HIV-patients)
 	* Most commonly reported: headache, fatigue, dizziness
 ---

 ### [Adefovir](https://www-clinicalkey-com.ezproxy.uthsc.edu/#!/content/drug_monograph/6-s2.0-2233)(Hepsera)

-* Nucleotide analog of adenosine monophosphate
 * Mechanism of action
+	* Nucleo<font color="darkorange">t</font>ide analog of deoxyadenosine monophosphate
 	* Following formation of the diphosphate by cellular kinases, it inhibits HBV DNA polymerase
 	* ~10-fold more active for viral DNA polymerase than for the human DNA polymerase
 	* No cross resistance of <span id="drug"> lamivudine</span>-resistant HBV strains